Dúber Zapata

-Dúber Alexander Zapata Carrillo (born 2 November 1976 in Zorritos) is a Peruvian retired footballer who played primarily as a full back.
-He last played for Alianza Unicachi.
+Dúber Alexander Zapata Carrillo (born 2 November 1976) is a Peruvian former professional footballer who played as a full-back.

-Club career
+Career

-Zapata started his career with Copa Perú side International Marine Incorporated.
+Zapata was born in Zorritos.
+He started his career with Copa Perú side International Marine Incorporated.
 He was part of the squad that won title in the 1998 Copa Perú season.
-As a result his club was promoted to the Torneo Descentralizado for the 1999 season.
+As a result, his club was promoted to the Torneo Descentralizado for the 1999 season.
 However his side finished in last place and were relegated.